-Information Security Compliance and Privacy Services include the activities DHSS ITS performs to support legal compliance with information security, privacy, and ongoing development/maintenance of security policy and practice.
+3.7 Information Security Compliance and Privacy Services and Standards security policy and practice.
 DHSS maintains a robust information security compliance and privacy program.
 This section describes the information security compliance and privacy services and standards applied throughout the lifecycle of each DHSS information system.